ConnectedLib/connectedlib10/modules/communitymapping/index.md

 <div class="reflection">Reflections and exercises to help you apply the module’s concepts to your individual context look like this.</div>

 At the end of each section, there are additional resources for you to explore further on your own if you choose.
 Ready to get started?
-Let’s begin with Section 1: Introduction to Connected Learning.
+Let’s begin with Section 1: What Is Community Mapping?